codeur66/DeepLearning_Python/README.md

  -  text
  -  sequences

- Designed in Object Oriented Development
+ Designed in Object Oriented Development taking into account the machine learning differencies versus a strict OOP style.